bogeeee/react-deepwatch/readme.md

 ````
 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/fork/github/bogeeee/react-deepwatch/tree/1.x/examples/less-loading-code?title=react-deepwatch%20example&file=index.jsx)

-Note: 👍 load(...) even can be inside a conditional block or a loop 👍.
 The returned Promise will be await'ed and the component will be put into [suspense](https://react.dev/reference/react/Suspense) that long.
 **`load(...)` re-executes `myFetchFromServer`, when a dependent value changes**.
 For this auto-dependency mechanic to work, **make sure, all sources to your component are watched**: `props` and other `load(...)`'s result are already automatically watched; For state, use `useWatchedState(...)`; For context, use  `watched(useContext(...))`.